Iggie Wolfington

+Ignatius "Iggie" Wolfington (October 14, 1919 – September 30, 2004) was an American actor.
+He originated the role of Marcellus Washburn in the Broadway musical The Music Man, which earned him a nomination for the 1958 Tony Award for Best Performance by a Featured Actor in a Musical.

 Early life

 Wolfington was born in Philadelphia, Pennsylvania.
 He attended West Philadelphia Catholic High School, then studied at the Bessie V. Hicks School of Drama.

 Wolfington served with distinction in the 102nd Infantry Division (United States) at the Battle of the Bulge during World War II.
 He received a battlefield commission as a first lieutenant.
 He was awarded the Silver Star for his role in saving thirty men.
 He also received the Purple Heart for wounds he received in battle.
 At his death he was buried with full military honors, at Arlington National Cemetery.

 Career

 A life member of The Actors Studio, Wolfington is best known for originating the role of Marcellus Washburn in the Broadway musical The Music Man, starring Robert Preston, which earned Wolfington a nomination for the 1958 Tony Award for Best Performance by a Featured Actor in a Musical.
 Buddy Hackett was cast in the role for the 1962 movie version.
 In 1980, Wolfington appeared as Mayor Shinn in the short-lived, Off-Broadway revival of The Music Man, starring Dick Van Dyke.
 He also played the role of Chef Ellsworth in "Mrs. McThing", a 1952 play which featured Helen Hayes.

 Wolfington worked in the earliest days of live television, then later became a familiar face on TV appearing in several popular programs including Gunsmoke (“Mad Dog”, 1967), Get Smart, The Andy Griffith Show, The Waltons, The Mary Tyler Moore Show, Fantasy Island, and The Rockford Files.
 He made a few television movies, and also appeared in TV commercials.
 Wolfington appeared in several motion pictures including Penelope (1966), Hex (1973), Herbie Rides Again (1974), The Strongest Man in the World (1975), Telefon (1977) and 1941 (1979).